 - ensure that their project is operating effectively by guiding the overall direction and by removing obstacles, solving problems, and resolving conflicts;

 - operate using open source rules of engagement: meritocracy, transparency, and open participation; and

 Sub-Projectssubprojects (if any) conform to the Eclipse Foundation IP policy and procedures.

 The leadership chain for a project is composed of the project's

-leadership project lead(s) of the parent project (if any) and any),
+project lead(s), the leadership of the parent project (if

-the PMC leads and PMC members for the top-level Project. project, the EMO(ED),
+leads and PMC members for the top-level Project. project, the EMO, and the

 In exceptional situations—such as projects with zero active committers, disruptive committers, or no effective project leads—the project leadership chain has the authority to make changes (add, remove) to the set of committers and/or project leads of that project, and otherwise act on behalf of the project lead.